 Lesson: When your solution category is being researched by a buying team, you need your brand to be top of mind.

 The human brain prefers easy decisions.
 An absence of difficulty creates a state of so-called “cognitive ease.”
 Making your brand familiar will increase cognitive ease.
 Explains Kahneman: “You experience greater cognitive ease in perceiving a word you have seen earlier, and it is this sense of ease that gives you the impression of familiarity.”
 It’s the reason consistent repetition aids brand recall.

 Lesson: While on-again/off-again advertising has some effect, it’s not nearly as powerful as a continuous presence.

 The halo effect is a System 1 cognitive bias where an overall impression of something or someone influences the evaluations of specific traits: “George Clooney seems nice.
 I bet he’s generous.”

 Proven by Kahneman’s work, “the halo effect increases the weight of first impressions, sometimes to the point that subsequent information is mostly wasted.”

 Lesson: Good first impressions of a brand will color later impressions of it.
 Good impressions can be created by placing advertising in a relevant, respectable context.

 Together, these facts of human brain function—priming, cognitive ease, and the halo effect—make digital advertising an essential tool in the B2B marketer’s toolkit.
 Missing out on your opportunity to influence System 1 thinking will reduce your success in the marketplace.
-To find out how to lift email response rates by over 20% and increase shortlist consideration by up to 25%, download the e-book How Digital Branding Drives B2B Demand.
+To find out how to lift email response rates by over 20% and increase shortlist consideration by up to 25%, download the e-book Why B2B Marketers Can’t Afford to Ignore Digital Advertising.